RobWiederstein/indian_treaties/README.md

 This project is a textual analysis of the treaties between the United States and Indigenous People of North America during the years 1784 - 1911.
 The project relies on the `tidytext` package and its dependencies and follows the book "[Text Mining with R](https://www.tidytextmining.com/tfidf.html)" by Julia Silge and David Robinson.

+## Scope

 This textual analysis is an effort to understand how the language used in treaties correlates with its ultimate legal disposition.
 The textual analysis is not intended to minimize, explain, or address the treatment of Indigenous People during the period examined.
-Journal articles, web pages and treaties use different descriptors when referring to Indigenous People of North America including Indians, Indigenous People, and specific names of tribal nations.
-The author will refer to the Indigenous People of North America by reference to a specific tribal nation when that information is known, the actual language used in a treaty being disussed, or "Indigenous People."
+Journal articles, web pages and treaties use different descriptors over time when referring to Indigenous People of North America including Indians, Indigenous People, and specific names of tribal nations.
+The author will refer to the Indigenous People of North America by reference to a specific tribal nation when that information is known, the actual language used in a treaty being discussed, or "Indigenous People."
 The analysis attempts to use the most inclusive and culturally respectful term.

+## Dataset

 The dataset encompasses 595 treaties between the United States and Indigenous Peoples and was first published in digital form by Professor Arthur Spirling.
 His article, cited below, "US treaty making with American Indians: Institutional change and relative power, 1784–1911" analyzed the dataset.
 Of particular interest to Spirling was how treaty approval was impacted when Congress overtook the treaty power from the President in 1871.